Skip to main content

 Brand & Theme

-Customize colors, fonts, chart styles, responsive breakpoints, and card styling to match your product.
+Customize colors, fonts, chart styles, responsive breakpoints, card styling, and access presets.

 Semantic Layer

-Populate and maintain table/column descriptions, synonyms, and example questions to improve natural language query accuracy.
+Populate, maintain, and auto-generate table/column descriptions to improve natural language query accuracy.

 Supported AI Clients